KaarimHussain/TODO-APP/README.md

 ## Features

-- Add new tasks
+- Add new tasks ➕
-- Mark tasks as completed
+- Mark tasks as completed 👩‍💼
-- Delete tasks
+- Delete tasks ❌
-- Edit tasks
+- Edit tasks ⚙
-- View list of all tasks
+- View list of all tasks 📃

-> here is the link of the live project 😄